TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/SpecialPages/Index.rst

   :alt: Add a new page with the page tree menu

-A menu will open that contains different symbols for different kind of pages.
+A menu will open that contains different symbols for different kind of page.
 Hover over them to see there names. *Now drag the "Link to External URL" icon onto the "Feedback" page:*

 .. figure:: ../../Images/PageTreeAddDragAndDrop.png